Did you know that 1 out of every 4 new hires, quit within 6 months?

 Building a buddy system for new hires ensures that they have someone to talk to, which is important in the first nerve-wracking weeks of a new job.
 A successful onboarding can be the ideal catalyst for improving company culture and employee experience (EX).

-From our Employee Experience Guide, we learnt how companies that prioritise EX excellence over the next few quarters will stand to accrue exponential gains.
+From our Employee Experience Guide, we learned how companies that prioritize EX excellence over the next few quarters will stand to accrue exponential gains.
 Here at EngageRocket, we have also adopted an onboarding buddy system and here are our insights:

 1. Distinguish between buddies and managers

 Buddies and managers both have a place in the onboarding process, but they serve different purposes.
 Buddies are fun individuals who can help a new hire speed up their process of fitting into an organization and making them feel welcomed, whereas managers usually help new hires with role-related advice and career development.

 2. Chat about anything under the sun